A Guide to Competitive Intelligence

 2. Analyze

 Competitive intelligence also gives important insight into what your competitors are doing.
-For example, if you notice indications your competitors are preparing to launch a new product, you can use this information to decide your launch dates and targets.
+For example, if you notice indications that your competitors are preparing to launch a new product, you can use this information to decide your launch dates and targets.

 3. Communicate